Traveling is not eco-friendly.

 Buying reusable products is where most of the focus is, yet it’s more nuanced.
 Reducing the amount of single use plastics you use is important because it creates less waste.
 Or at least it sounds like that makes sense.
 According to this study, using a single plastic bag once and then reusing it (for example, as a trash bag- go first gen immigrants!), could be the most environmentally friendly thing- since so many resources go into making reusable paper or cloth bags, only paper bags biodegrade, and most people don’t reuse all 30 of their cloth bags enough to offset the resources that go into making them.
 So reuse your reusable stuff instead of buying more!

-Anyway, proper waste management is, again, really a government or corporate level issue.
+But proper waste management is, again, really a government or corporate level issue.
 They also have the power to ban single use plastic bags/straws outright, which many cities who are working towards zero waste do already.
-But somehow, smoking cigarettes and leaving them on the ground is still trendy.
+But somehow, leaving cigarette butts, literal non-biodegrsvke toxic waste, on the ground is still trendy.

 Posts that don’t go over these nuances are just plugs for capitalism, not attempts to address how we as travelers can actually have a strong impact on the environment.
 “Buy these bamboo straws, and you can save the planet” ignores the issues above of resourcing, reuse, waste management, and its low impact on the larger issues that the environment faces, like the fact that the planet is heating up.
 And how many resources go into delivering it to you?
 Does it balance out with reusing the straw?

 Your choices to buy eco-friendly products and tours, and stay in eco-friendly lodges are still important, though, because it sends a message to companies that this is important to consumers.
 And spreading awareness to other travelers helps increase the movement, getting more people to start thinking about their choices to the environment.